MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/network-tool-integration.md

 ---
 # Network tool integration

-The **Network** tool allows you to monitor network traffic and change network conditions of your application right inside Visual Studio Code.
+The DevTools **Network** tool allows you to monitor network traffic and change network conditions of your application, from within Visual Studio Code:

 ![The Network tool inside the Edge DevTools for Visual Studio Code extension](./network-tool-integration-images/vscode-extension-network.png)